Ultimate Quality Score Guide

 The second step to improving your ad relevance is to regularly test ads.
 By testing ads in an ad group, you can find which ones will lead to higher CTRs than other ads, which will improve your overall CTR.

-As most companies don’t just want clicks, they also want conversions, we recommend using metrics for ad testing that examine both conversions and CTR, such as conversion or revenue per impression testing.
+As most companies don’t just want clicks, they also want conversions, we recommend using metrics for ad testing that examine both conversions and CTR, such as conversion or revenue per impression.

 In addition, by testing ads, you can find which ones are more relevant than other ones by looking at your testing data.
 If you are dealing with large numbers of ad groups, then you can employ multi-ad group testing to find your high-level insights that can help to increase your CTRs and Ad Relevance.

-There are few factors that go into improving your landing page experience
+There are a few factors that go into improving your landing page experience:

 For other factors, such as speed, we can use tools like Google PageSpeed Insights.